-Senator Celine Hervieux-Payette Proposes National Seal Products and Seafood DayPublished on 30 October 2014 News Releases by Senator Céline Hervieux-Payette (retired)
+Senator Celine Hervieux-Payette Proposes National Seal Products and Seafood DayPublished on 30 October 2014 News & Photos by Senator Céline Hervieux-Payette (retired)

 Ottawa, October 30, 2014 – Today Senator Celine Hervieux-Payette introduced her bill to establish a national seal products and seafood day.